-6 eDiscovery Review Tools You'll Need in 2021
+6 eDiscovery Review Tools You'll Need This Year

 Takeaway: You’ll save a lot of time and money by choosing eDiscovery software that has the right set of review tools.
 Most smaller law firms and companies will need: (1) OCR, (2) ‘Advanced’ searches, (3) A redaction tool, (4) Tags, (5) Notes, comments, annotations, (6) Basic analytics.